openframeworks/ofSite/documentation/video/ofVideoPlayer.markdown

 _description: _

-Sets the looping state of the movie.
-Default behavior is `OF_LOOP_NORMAL`.
-There are three options:
 ~~~~{.cpp}

 OF_LOOP_NONE - don't loop, the movie will stop when it gets to the last frame (or first frame, if playing backwards)